-Furthermore, as shown in Fig. 19, the average power consumed by the sensor nodes also shows the same pattern we observed for the previous case in Fig. 17.
+Furthermore, as shown in Fig. 18, the average power consumed by the sensor nodes also show the same pattern we observed for the previous case in Fig. 16.
 However, the decrease in the average consumed power is slightly slower in this case.
-This is because the fact that the sink may not take any action for some of the flows which already have adequate reliability levels.
-Note that this result is also consistent with the average convergence time results in Fig. 18.
+This is also because the fact that the sink may not take any action for some of the flows which already have adequate reliability levels.
+Note that this result is also consistent with the average convergence time results shown in Fig. 17.